harfangk/harfangk.github.io/_drafts/2017-03-04-my-favorite-ruby-rogues-episodes-career-and-organizational-management.md

 [229 RR Adopting New Technology](https://devchat.tv/ruby-rogues/229-rr-adopting-new-technology)

 New technology should have minimal entry cost and maximal payoff.
-This should apply not just to the proponent, but also all the other people who will be affected by the new technology.
+This should apply not just to the proponent of the new technology, but also all the other people who will be affected by the new technology.
 The panelists also talk about proper process to bring in the new technology.

 [230 RR Hiring Diversely with Sarah Mei](https://devchat.tv/ruby-rogues/230-rr-hiring-diversely-with-sarah-mei)